wellrestedphp/wellrested/docs/source/router.rst

 Pattern vs. Pattern
 ~~~~~~~~~~~~~~~~~~~

-When multiple pattern routes match a path, the first one that was added to the router will be the one disptached.
+When multiple pattern routes match a path, the first one that was added to the router will be the one dispatched.
 Be careful to add the specific routes before the general routes.
 For example, say you want to send traffic to two similar looking URIs to different middleware based whether the variables were supplied as numbers or letters—``/dogs/102/132`` should be dispatched to ``$numbers``, while ``/dogs/herding/australian-shepherd`` should be dispatched to ``$letters``.

 This will work: